 COMMENT: Commenters expressed skepticism regarding anthropogenic climate change and referenced several publications that allegedly support their contentions.
+(Nathan Brightbill) (Matt Bechta) (Ray Martino) (Edward J. Dixon).
+Commenters stated that the Project will not stop coastal flooding.
+(Craig Wright/Joan Ebert) (Linda Finney)

-(Nathan Brightbill) (Matt Bechta) (Ray Martino).
-Commenter opined that the biggest threat to our oceans is not turbines but climate change.
-Commenter noted that climate change can cause salinization, increased temperature, and sea level rise, which threaten the New Jersey coast.
-(Patty Cronheim)
+COMMENT: Several commenters opined that the biggest threat to our oceans is not turbines but climate change.
+(Patty Cronheim) (Matt Filosa) (Brook Crossan) (John Boland) One Commenter also noted that climate change can cause salinization, increased temperature, and sea level rise, which threaten the New Jersey coast.
+(Patty Cronheim) One commenter also noted that the Project is a clean energy project that will benefit overburdened and communities of color and would help address the effects of climate change, like ocean acidification flooding, loss of lives and biodiversity.
+(Maria Santiago)